 Hibernate is an open-source object-relational mapping technology for .Net Framework.
 It provides the framework required for mapping model to relational database and generate queries.

-Hibernate is a framework which provides the Establishing the database connections, writing query to perform the CRUD operations.
+Hibernate is a framework that provides the Establishing of the database connections, and writing queries to perform the CRUD operations.

 For example, we need to fetch first 10 records of a table.

 So in SQL server, it will implemented as below:

 Select top 10 column_name from table_name order by column_name asc;

 In hibernate it will implemented as below: